The Clear Edge

 For existing clients at renewal:

-Call (don’t email) 30 days before renewal.
-Say: “I’m streamlining payment processing.
-If you switch to a card, I can offer 5% discount—saves you $X monthly.
-Plus, it simplifies your end (one card payment vs. invoice tracking).
+Call (do not email) 30 days before renewal and say: “I’m streamlining payment processing.
+If you switch to a card, I can offer a 5% discount, which saves you $X a month, and it simplifies your side with a single card payment instead of invoice tracking.
 Want me to send the details?”
+A 5% discount beats 3%, costs you more, but speeds up capital.

 For existing clients mid-contract:

-Don’t push.
-Wait for renewal.
-Exception: If you have a strong relationship, explain cash flow optimisation openly: “I’m improving cash flow timing.
-If you could pay within 15 days instead of 30, I’d extend your contract 1 month free.”
-Trade extended contract for faster payment.
+Do not push; wait for renewal.
+The exception is when you have a strong relationship—then you can explain the cash flow change directly: “I’m improving cash flow timing.
+If you could pay within 15 days instead of 30, I’d extend your contract by 1 month free,” trading a longer contract for faster payment.

 For new clients: